 STAN "JIMMY" HARTIGAN - 1949

-Stanley Arthur Hartigan (No.6 in the list of male British team members) was born on 22nd February 1919 in Edmonton, London.
+Stanley Arthur Hartigan (# 6 in the list of senior men to represent Great Britain) was born on 22nd February 1919 in Edmonton, London.
 His father, Arthur, was a brass musical instrument maker from Islington and whilst Hartigan would take his father's engineering skills into his working life he was very much his own person when it came to sport, more specifically, roller speed skating.